What Is Raku Pottery: Facts and Tips for Beginner Potters

 Perhaps one of the more interesting Raku techniques, the Horse Hair Raku technique, drapes horsehair across hot ceramic.
 You can also use feathers, human hair, or dog hair.

-They will create a combustible effect where it leaves a carbon and ash mark on the ceramics.
-It soaks into the pottery to create a cool design.
+They will create a combustible effect that leaves a carbon and ash mark on the ceramics.
+It soaks into the pottery, creating a cool design.

 Is Glaze Essential in Raku

-You can decorate Raku with several techniques, and not all require that you apply glaze.
+You can decorate Raku with several techniques, and not all require applying glaze.
 You can use stains or oxides instead of a glaze in Raku, which each have unique effects.
-The issue with Raku and glaze comes from how it uses a low-firing temperature.
+The issue with Raku and glaze stems from their use of a low-firing temperature.
 Because of the low temperatures, it is recommended to use a low-fire glaze.

 Conclusion